 Philadelphia photographer Jeffrey Totaro specializes in all things architecture.
 When he expressed interest in creating a PDF portfolio so that he could quickly send work over to potential clients, we decided creating one for his commercial architecture work and a second for his residential architecture work would be the best route.

-I started with his commercial PDF, as that was the majority of what his work covered.
-One of my favorite things about Jeffrey’s commercial architecture work is that’s he’s covered all grounds – interiors, exteriors, people, vacant – along with a variety of buildings.
-I wanted to make sure this was showcased in the PDF, so I chose a variety of images that touched on all of these different elements.
+We started with his commercial PDF, as that was the majority of what his work covered.
+One of our favorite things about Jeffrey’s commercial architecture work is that he’s covered all grounds – interiors, exteriors, people, vacant – along with a variety of buildings.
+We wanted to make sure this was showcased in the PDF, so we chose a variety of images that touched on all of these different elements.
 From there it was a matter of picking out the strongest images and sequencing them.
-I looked at both color and content when organizing the images, as having anything too similar next to each other can get a little boring, but tying together images that were showing different spaces through color made for a visually dynamic collection of photos that flowed well.
+Both color and content were important when organizing the images, as having anything too similar next to each other can get a little boring.
+Tying together images that were showing different spaces through color made for a visually dynamic collection of photos that flowed well.
 Check out his full Commercial PDF below.

-I took this same approach to his residential PDF.
-There’s a great combination of interiors and exteriors in a variety of environments, so I focused on creating a variety of scale and framing, but consistency through color.
-Then we sent it over to one of our designers so they could add his custom branding and contact information to each page.
+We took this same approach to his residential PDF.
+There’s a great combination of interiors and exteriors in a variety of environments, so we focused on creating a variety of scale and framing with a consistency through color.
+Then we sent it over to one of our designers to add Jeffrey’s custom branding and contact information to each page.
 The end result was a PDF that was both diverse and cohesive.

 This is what Jeffrey had to say about the process: